Wavelet-Based Density Estimation for Persistent Homology: Minimax Density Estimation of the Expected Persistence Diagram

 where we used \cref{eq:sum_beta} and $\mathrm{card}\left(\{ \psi\in\mathcal{W}_{j'} \colon \mathrm{supp}(\psi)\supseteq Q \} \right)= 3$ in the last inequality.
 Computing

 and substituting this into \cref{eq:sum_beta_thr}, we get

-The remainder of this proof follows exactly the same steps as in the proof of \cref{thm:minimax_haar}, where we replace $\hat \mu_\mathrm{H}$ by $\tilde \mu_\mathrm{H}$ and where \cref{eq:sum_beta_thr2} plays the role of \cref{eq:sum_beta}. \end{proof} Thus, the adaptive Haar wavelet estimator achieves near-optimal rates.
-Because of the hard thresholding, only a few wavelet coefficients are nonzero and contribute to the estimator $\tilde{f}$.
+The remainder of this proof follows exactly the same steps as in the proof of \cref{thm:minimax_haar}, where we replace $\hat \mu_\mathrm{H}$ by $\tilde \mu_\mathrm{H}$ and where \cref{eq:sum_beta_thr2} plays the role of \cref{eq:sum_beta}. \end{proof} Thus, the thresholding Haar wavelet estimator achieves near-optimal rates.
+Because of the truncation, only a few wavelet coefficients are nonzero and contribute to the estimator $\tilde{f}$.
 Therefore, $\tilde{f}$ can be considered as a \emph{sparse} representation of the expected persistence diagram $\mathbf{E}(P)$.
 This is in contrast to the empirical mean $\bar{\mu}_N$ whose support tends to be very large.
-The sparsity of the adaptive Haar wavelet estimator has been leveraged for data compression in several contexts \citep{krommweh2010,fryzlewicz2016} and may be more practical in TDA applications where the use of $\bar{\mu}_N$ may be restrictive due to its large support.
+The sparsity of the thresholding Haar wavelet estimator has been leveraged for data compression in several contexts \citep{krommweh2010,fryzlewicz2016} and may be more practical in TDA applications where the use of $\bar{\mu}_N$ may be restrictive due to its large support.